mjtamima/classic-snake-game/README.md

 #If the snake hits the boundary or touches any part of its body the game is over

-#Scroe increases by 1 every time it touches a goal (represented by the red dot)
+#Score increases by 1 every time it touches a goal (represented by the red dot)

 #The length of the snake keeps increasing each time snake eats a goal